Fort Lauderdale Work Injury Lawyer

 Seek medical attention immediately, even if you don’t think your injury requires you do so.
 If your injury allows, report the injury to HR or your workers’ compensation representative.
 They will still require you to seek medical attention, and in some states, it is mandatory that you use a doctor recommended by the insurance provider.

 The deadline for filing a workers’ compensation claim may vary from state to state.
 It’s important to report your injury to your employer as soon as possible to start the filing process.
-Your human resources representative or a Fort Lauderdale, FL, work injury lawyer can inform you as to the laws in your state.
-Some states also require you to file a claim with the state agency prior to beginning to receive benefits.
-Other states will let your employer or insurance provider file on your behalf.
+A Fort Lauderdale, FL, work injury lawyer can inform you as to the laws in your state.
 Because time is of the essence, be sure to get all your questions answered as swiftly as possible, so you do not jeopardize your benefits.

 After filing the claim, there will be an investigation initiated by the insurance company.
 You may be interviewed, and your medical records will be examined as well as any other reports or documents that they can locate.
 You should immediately seek an experienced Fort Lauderdale, FL work injury lawyer before making any statements that may be used against you and your claim in the future.